wanzew3074/stringExtractor/README.md

-# stringextractor
+# systemInfoExtractor
-extract string from text file
+extract system info and write the value into text file